Tracktion/tracktion_engine/modules/3rd_party/choc/README.md

 #### Javascript and JSON

-- A cross-engine [Javascript](./javascript/choc_javascript.h) API with implementations for both QuickJS and Duktape!
-Both QuickJS and Duktape have been squashed into single-file header-only implementations, and you can choose to add either one (or both at once!) to your project by simply including a header file for the one you want.
-Since both engines provide the same `choc::javascript::Context` base-class, you can switch the javascript engine that your project uses without breaking any of your own code.
+- A cross-engine [Javascript](./javascript/choc_javascript.h) API, with implementations for V8, QuickJS and Duktape!

+  Both QuickJS and Duktape have been squashed into single-file header-only implementations, so are trivially easy to add to any project.
+V8 unfortunately requires you to link to their enormous static libraries, but obviously provides optimum performance.
+  All these engines are abstracted behind the same `choc::javascript::Context` base-class, and you can choose to use any combination of engines interchangeably (or simultaneously) in your project.

 - A [JSON](./text/choc_JSON.h) parser that uses choc::value::Value objects.

 #### Audio